How to Build a Local SEO Chrome Extension with the uule Parameter

 });

 The languages and domains dropdowns are populated similarly.
-Sorting alphabetically ensures the UI is user-friendly and easy to navigate.
+Sorting alphabetically ensures the UI is user-friendly and easy to navigate for the practitioner.

 Step 3: Handling Keyword Modes